GuillaumeSalles/typescript-to-cli/README.md

 ## Generate the CLI from a js module and JSDoc type annotations

 `typescript-to-cli` can also infer the parameters types from JSDoc annotations.
 However, your `tsconfig.json` should allow js files with `"allowJs": true` and an `outDir` to avoid overriding the input file.
-Let take the same previous example but with JSDoc type annotations instead.
+Let's take the same previous example but with JSDoc type annotations instead.

 **send-ships.js**